 Along with his career as a musician, Roach was a renowned composer who produced a number of works that had a significant impact, such as the ground-breaking album “Freedom Now Suite.”
 The early 2000s saw a downturn in Max Roach’s health as a result of hydrocephalus problems.
 Despite this, he continued to be active up until early on August 16, 2007, when he succumbed to dementia and Alzheimer’s in Manhattan.

-In addition to having a distinguished career as a jazz drummer and conductor, Roach will be recognized for his and influential playing style.
+In addition to having a distinguished career as a jazz drummer and conductor, Roach will be recognized for his original and influential playing style.

 Art Blakey